EdZielinski/project0/project2/README.md

 **Channel List:**

-* Users can see a list of all current channels, and selecting one should allow the user to view the channel.
+* Users can see a list of all current channels, and selecting one allows the user to view the channel.

 **Messages View:**